AmaliaDamayanti/Login-CI-With-FB-SDK/README.md

 # A Simple Login with FB SDK v4 in CodeIgniter
-This is a simple login with FB
+This is a simple login with FB.
 Coming Soon for the tutorial

 ## Preview